Asalehh/p3/readme.md

 The project built with Laravel php framework.

 ##DEMO
-Will post the screencast demo link here once i finish it.
+You can watch the DEMO online from here <http://www.screencast.com/t/srsfVUuxFoZ>

 ##External Libraries used